zhanbohui/svelte-webpack-boilerplate/README.md

 # svelte-webpack-boilerplate
-Svelte application boilerplate with Webpack, less, PostCss
+Svelte application boilerplate with Webpack, less, PostCss, svelte-spa-router

 ### Get Started
 To create a new project based on this boilerplate, you may following next way: